robb-j/gruber/README.md

 Gruber is a collection of modules for creating isomorphic JavaScript applications, that means web-standards JavaScript on the front- and back-end.
 It's a bet that web-standards aren't going to change, so our apps don't break in the future.
 There's also a hope that [WinterTG](https://wintertc.org/work) works some stuff out.
 (Previously WinterCG, which is a good step!)

-Gruber acknowledges that web-standards don't do everything we want (at least yet!) and that they aren't implemented properly everwhere either.
+Gruber acknowledges that web-standards don't do everything we want (at least yet!) and that they aren't implemented properly everywhere either.
 For this reason, the core of Gruber is agnostic and attempts to make sensible building blocks on top of them.
-Then there are **helpers** for using specific runtimes and **modules** that build around those common primatives.
+Then there are **helpers** for using specific runtimes and **modules** that build around those common primitives.

 Gruber itself is a library and can be used however you like.
 The rest are **patterns** which you can apply if you like.
 Patterns are ways of structuring your code if you don't already have opinions on the matter.